Friday, June 02, 2017

 The Void (2017)

 When it comes to the suspense and scares, the movie starts out really strong.
 When the story introduces us to the cloaked, hooded white figures.
 They are menacing and come across as really sinister.
 I thought they ended up being much scarier than the actual monsters in the film.
-Once the movie starts to get into the more creature side of the horror, things sort of lose their creepiness.
+Once the movie starts to get into the more creature side of the horror, things sort of lose all of their creepiness.
 For the first thirty minutes, I was really unnerved by the early cult scenes.

 DEATH TOLL: 14